Rishabh0523/DevOps/Day - 4  ( AWS & Azure ) virtual machines creations/README.md

 ◦ Provide a name for the VM instance.
 For this tutorial, we’ll use the name “test”.

 ◦ Under the section titled Application and OS Images, click on the ubuntu button under the Quick Start tab.
-Under the Amazon Machine Image (AMI) section there should be a drop-down menu listing all of the available machine images.
+Under the Amazon Machine Image (AMI) section there should be a drop-down menu listing all of the available Machine images.
 Select the AMI for ubuntu Server 22.04 Base.